-If you have been feeling dizzy, lightheaded, or are even experiencing vertigo, you may wonder what is causing the problem and how you can find relief.
+Do you feel dizzy or lightheaded?
+Are your dealing with vertigo?
+If yes, you may wonder what is causing the problem.
 Since dizziness and its associated symptoms are caused by various conditions, identifying the underlying issue is the first step in getting the right kind of care.
 Here are 5 possible causes of dizziness and some natural ways to get relief.

-Dizziness is actually one of the earliest signs of being dehydrated.
+Dizziness is actually one of the earliest signs of dehydration.
 The good news is that most people can resolve this issue easily by just increasing water intake.
-If you are having trouble keeping down fluids, you may require further medical attention to get the necessary fluids into you by other means.
-But if you simply haven’t been drinking enough water on a day to day basis, changing your attitude toward water itself is the natural way to get relief.
+If you are having trouble keeping down fluids, you may require further medical attention.
+This is to get the necessary fluids into you by other means.
+But if you simply haven’t been drinking enough water daily, changing your attitude toward water itself is the natural way to get relief.

 A doctor will rarely warn you about dizziness being a side effect of a medication.
-If it has been prescribed for you, the doctor has already decided that the potential side effects are outweighed by how badly you need the medication.
+If you get a prescription, the doctor has already decided that the potential side effects are outweighed by how badly you need the medication.
 So then, is there nothing you can do?

 If your dizzy spells coincide with a starting on a new medication, talk to your physician about the dosage.
 You may be able to get by with a little less of the medication, and that may be enough to reduce the side effects that you experience.
 On the other hand, there may be another medication that does the same thing.
 Your doctor may want to try switching to a comparable medication to see if it provides the right results with fewer side effects.